Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 }
 ```

 The ``message`` field in this example reports the problem and provides relevant information on passing the PaymentIntent ID.
+Replace the ``client_secret`` key with the PaymentIntent ID to fix the error.

-The ``request_log_url`` field also provides a link to the developer log for this error message.
+The ``request_log_url`` field also provides a link to the developer log for this error message to examine the error further.

 ### List All Payment Intents